 Finally, a Maine Coon often has a big, bushy tail.

-Their tails will usually be even fluffier than typical long-haired cats which add to their beauty, and their adorability.
+Their tails will usually be even fluffier than typical long-haired cats which adds to their beauty, and adorability.

-Learn more about their infamous bushy tail here.
+Learn more about their infamous Maine Coon Bushy Tail.

 Below are the common Maine Coon personality traits:

 While super friendly, Maine Coons are also really chilled.